 Behind all these technologies is the hard work of Machine Learning Engineers who build and deploy smart applications and maintain them to ensure they work flawlessly.

 The crucial role that Machine Learning plays in today's data-driven world makes it a high-demand sector across several industries, such as Financial and Insurance Services, Public Administration and Safety, and Professional, Scientific, and Technical Services.

 As more and more consumers spend more time and money online, the need for enhanced automation of repeated and routine tasks will continue to rise.
 The government projects a strong job outlook with a steady growth of machine learning jobs in Australia.

 Presently, Victoria and New South Wales have the largest share of machine learning engineers.

 9. Frequently Asked Questions (FAQs)

 How To Become A Machine Learning Engineer Without A Degree?

 To get a Machine Learning Engineer position, you will need a background in math, statistics, computer science, computer programming, software engineering, data structures, or machine learning algorithms.

-If you don’t want to complete a degree course, consider taking machine learning courses/training programs and work experience to build niche expertise in machine learning.
+If you want to avoid completing a degree course, consider taking machine learning courses/training programs and work experience to build niche expertise in machine learning.

 This way, you can develop foundational skills on how machine learning works and how to use real data and apply machine learning to solve real business problems in the workplace.